emberjs/guides/source/localizable/models/customizing-serializers.md

 #### Normalizing adapter responses

-When creating a custom serializer you will need define a [normalizeResponse](http://emberjs.com/api/data/classes/DS.Serializer.html#method_normalizeResponse) method to transform the response from the adapter into the normalized JSON object described above.
-This method receives the `store`, the Model class for the request, the payload payload, the id of the record request (or null if there is no id associated with the request) and the request type (a string with the possible values of: `'findRecord'`, `'queryRecord'`, `'findAll'`, `'findBelongsTo'`, `'findHasMany'`, `'findMany'`, `'query'`, `'createRecord'`, `'deleteRecord'` and
+When creating a custom serializer you will need to define a [normalizeResponse](http://emberjs.com/api/data/classes/DS.Serializer.html#method_normalizeResponse) method to transform the response from the adapter into the normalized JSON object described above.
+This method receives the `store`, the Model class for the request, the payload payload, the id of the record request (or `null` if there is no id associated with the request) and the request type (a string with the possible values of: `'findRecord'`, `'queryRecord'`, `'findAll'`, `'findBelongsTo'`, `'findHasMany'`, `'findMany'`, `'query'`, `'createRecord'`, `'deleteRecord'` and